ftkalcevic/MQTT_Processing/README.md

 ## Service

 The MQTT_Processing service will take the MQTT Event Handler files and process then in a background process.
 Multiple events are supported.
-They all need to run of the same broker (probably an unnecessary limitation).
+They all need to run off the same broker (probably an unnecessary limitation).

 MQTT_Processing.exe.config contains the configuration...